 Yale’s Commitment to Zero Emissions

 Yale is committed to achieving zero actual carbon emissions by 2050 with an interim goal to reach net zero emissions by 2035.
 Reduction efforts are being measured against a baseline of fiscal year 2015 levels.
 Since 2015, Yale has invested in reducing energy demand and improving energy supply with high performance new construction, portfolios of energy conservation measures within existing buildings, and targeted operations.
 In 2021, Yale implemented 19 individual energy conservation measures, brought four new high-performance buildings online, and carefully monitored and modified ventilation systems across 400 buildings in response to COVID recommendations.

 Scope of Emissions

-- Scope 1: Direct emissions from sources owned or controlled by Yale, emissions from Yale’s fleet of vehicles, and emissions from its two power plants.
+- Scope 1: Direct emissions from sources owned or controlled by Yale, emissions from Yale’s fleet of vehicles, and emissions from its three power plants.

 - Scope 2: Indirect emissions from purchased electricity and purchased co-generation for heating or chilled water.

 - Scope 3: Indirect emissions from all other sources that occur as a result of Yale operations but occur from sources not owned or controlled by the University, such as employee commuting, air travel, and paper consumption.